JacobMarq/Blog/README.md

 # The Blog-Spot

-A simple blog app with user accounts that have liking, disliking, favoriting, and following functionality.
+A blog app with user accounts that have liking, disliking, favoriting, and following functionality.

 Ruby version ~3.0.0